 Valuation: More accurate and fair asset valuations in the venture capital and private equity market.

-What are the benefits of Share Tokenization?
+What are the benefits of the Tokenization of Shares?

-For whom are "Tokenized Shares" most suited?
+For whom is the "Tokenization of Shares" most suited?

 Start-up companies and small- to medium-size enterprises, that wish to raise funds or increase their capital, enhance tradeability of their shares, simplify the management of their shareholding structure or get access to capital markets.